parisba/SAConEU19/SAConBerlin2019_presentation.md

 # What does 'software architecture' mean?

-^ For our first set of preliminary results, let's take a look at what people think software architecture means.
+^ PARIS: For our first set of preliminary results, let's take a look at what people think software architecture means.
 What's it mean to people?

 ---